 The Continental Divide Winery is a premium spot producing its wines at an elevation of 10,361ft.
-It is known for being the highest altitude winery in the United States.
+It is known for being the highest-altitude winery in the United States.
 And… the WORLD.

 Visit the winery’s tasting rooms, where you can enjoy California and Colorado wines as well as take part in entertaining and educating wine programs.

 Colorado varieties include Merlot, Malbec, Albarino, and Riesling.
-Visitors also have a unique chance of wine blending experience, where they can craft their own wine blend with authentic vintner equipment.
+Visitors also have a unique chance of a wine blending experience, where they can craft their own wine blend with authentic vintner equipment.
 Click here to learn more.